 - Define success criteria / key performance indicators – benchmark for all future marketing/sales initiatives

 We hope this information will help you frame an approach and agenda for your digital marketing workshop.
 If you would like to discuss your plans with Base22, we would be happy to share our thoughts and ideas.
-Please reach out to Andrew Doak or Ben Bishop who have been leading these workshops for Base22.
 Contact us here.